IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/HowToWorkWith.md

     ...
 }
 ```
-Note this does not techincally turn off the code generation is rather instructing the Roslyn Weaver to ignore all the code elements by default.
+Note this does not technically turn off the code generation is rather instructing the Roslyn Weaver to ignore all the code elements by default.

 ### Changing a classes signature